What Is A Polyamorous Relationship? Types, Tips, And Mental Health Support

 Yes.
 While married people can only be married to one person in a legal sense, the couple can mutually decide to open the relationship to other people sexually and romantically.

 Yes.
-Therapy could be particularly important in poly relationships as these relationships tend to require more ongoing effort and face unique challenges, including societal stigma.
+Therapy could be particularly important in poly relationships as these relationships may require more ongoing effort and may face unique challenges, including societal stigma.
+For some people, psychiatry may also be an additional care option alongside therapy through BetterHelp's partnership with UpLift.

 - Previous Article